 Contents insurance isn’t just about damage or loss to your things.
 Often accidents or ‘events’ involve other people and other people’s things.

 Put simply, if you damage someone else’s property, even accidentally, then you could be legally liable to pay for that.
 For example, if your supermarket trolley took off down a slope, causing damage to another shopper’s car, you could be legally liable for that damage.
 If you have a contents insurance policy with AA Insurance, this will help you to pay for damage like this that you are legally liable for, up to $2 million.

 Not all insurance companies offer this much legal liability cover, so do check.
 The cover also extends to those within your household, including pets.
 But if you’re flatting it only covers you, so it’s important each person in a flatting situation has their own contents insurance.

-5. Getting just the right amount of cover
+5. How to estimate the right amount of cover

 OK, so now you know what contents insurance is, and why you need it, how much do you need?

 Not too much, not too little, but just the right level of cover is what we believe.
 And we can help with that.
-Use our handy online calculator to work out how much you will need to cover your treasured belongings.
-We’ll take you from room to room, prompting you with items you may have forgotten (like the juicer in the pantry or the tent hidden away in the garage) to help you work it all out.
+Use the handy online calculator to work our how much cover you will need for your trusted belongings.
+You can either use you address to access an independent estimate, or use the 'Edit your Contents' options to check the breakdown room-by-room and make changes.

 If you need any help, just get in touch.